Purify me with hyssop, and I shall be clean; Wash me, and I shall be whiter than snow.

 The hyssop plant was a small bushy plant that was used in ceremonial cleansing.
-When a leper was healed, the priest would sprinkle blood and water over him, symbolizing his cleansing.
-The hyssop plant was used to smear blood on the doorposts of the Israelites the night God brought the last plague over Egypt.
+When a leper was healed, the priest used the hyssop plant to sprinkle blood and water over him, symbolizing his cleansing.
+When the last plague came over Egypt, they used the hyssop plant to smear the blood of the lamb on their doorposts.

 The hyssop plant was always connected to sacrificial blood.
 Because of this, it was a symbol of purification.

 When you repent of your sin, God cleanses you from the inside out.
 He forgives your sin and proclaims you clean before Him.
 His blood purifies your heart and life.